Brianne Lay, MA, CCC-SLP

 • Neurodevelopmental Treatment for Infants

-Lyndsay Schmitt, M.S.P., CCC-SLP
+Lyndsay Bowman, M.S.P., CCC-SLP

 Lyndsay received her Bachelors Degree from the University of Wisconsin-Madison and her Masters of Speech Pathology from the University of South Carolina.
 She began her career with us as a Clinical Fellow and is now fully certified.
 Lyndsay moved out of state in 2022, but we are lucky enough to keep her around for limited telehealth sessions.